Retail market indicators

 Market structure

-In Q3 2023 the number of active licensed suppliers remained same at 21 as Q2 2023.
+In Q2 2024 the number of active licensed suppliers remained same at 21.
 This was due to no new entries and exits.

-The combined market share of the large legacy suppliers continues at 70% in electricity and in gas.
-Other large, medium and small suppliers accounted for the remaining 30% in both fuels.
+The combined market share of the large legacy suppliers was 69% in electricity and in gas.
+Other large, medium and small suppliers accounted for the remaining 31% in both fuels, the same as previous quarter.

 For our classification of suppliers by size see the ‘information tab’ of the market share indicators either for electricity or gas.